Last updated

 Satellite TV

 Even though analog cable television has gone the way of the dodo, satellite TV is popular throughout Canada.
-For decades, Shaw Direct (formerly Star Choice) and Bell Satellite TV (formerly ExpressVu) have broadcasted local and specialty TV nationwide with a digital signal.
+For decades, Shaw Direct (formerly Star Choice) and Bell Satellite TV (formerly ExpressVu) have broadcast local and specialty TV nationwide with a digital signal.
 As a result, it remains a viable option for Canadians who depend on rural internet or have no internet connection whatsoever.

 A person browsing Netflix shows on an iPad tablet